-Additionally, the bill modifies the offenses related to the use and possession of drug paraphernalia, removing the terms "test" and "analyze" from the descriptions of prohibited activities.
+Additionally, the bill modifies the offenses related to the use and possession of drug paraphernalia by removing the terms "test" and "analyze" from the descriptions of prohibited activities.
 This change means that individuals can no longer be charged for using or possessing paraphernalia specifically for testing or analyzing controlled substances.
-The bill is set to take effect on September 1, 2025, and applies only to offenses committed on or after that date, ensuring that any offenses occurring prior to the effective date will be governed by the previous law.
+The bill is set to take effect on September 1, 2025, and it stipulates that any offenses committed before this date will be governed by the previous law.

 Statutes affected: Introduced: Health and Safety Code 481.002, Health and Safety Code 481.125 (Health and Safety Code 481)